ju8sho/teloxide-telegram-bot-template/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/yourusername/telegram-bot-boshlangish/tags).
+For the versions available, see the [tags on this repository](https://github.com/ju8sho/teloxide-telegram-bot-template/tags).

-## Updates

-To stay informed about the latest updates:
-- Watch this repository on GitHub
-- Check the [CHANGELOG.md](CHANGELOG.md) file for recent changes
-- Follow the project's releases page

 ## Contributing